-The Kelty Journey 2.0 Carrier is better suited to an older baby, with the minimum child weight coming in at 16 pounds and capping off at 40 pounds.
+The Kelty Journey 2.0 Kid Carrier is better suited to an older baby, with the minimum child weight coming in at 16 pounds and capping off at 40 pounds.
 But the pack itself is designed to carry a total of 50 pounds (child, gear, and pack), which is no small sum.

-Deuter Kid Comfort Air Pack
+Deuter Kid Comfort Air Child Carrier

-Years of expertise and research have gone into the Deuter Kid Comfort Air Pack, and “comfort” is indeed a priority with this carrier.
+Years of expertise and research have gone into the Deuter Kid Comfort Air Child Carrier, and “comfort” is indeed a priority with this carrier.
 The Aircomfort back system provides ultimate ventilation to prevent against the dreaded sweaty back on long hikes, and mesh material on both sides of the child seat ensure a substantial flow of air to keep your little traveler feeling cool and calm.